Paddle Plant Care: How To Grow Flapjacks Kalanchoe Thyrsiflora

 Flapjack Succulent Watering & Feeding

-Paddle Plant has medium water requirements and is fairly drought-tolerant.
-As with most succulents, overwatering can produce disastrous results.
+Paddle Plant requires medium water and is fairly drought-tolerant.
+However, as with most succulents, overwatering can produce disastrous results.

 Water deeply during the growing season when the soil becomes completely dry.
 Water sparingly in the wintertime.

-During the growing season (spring through summer) you may wish to provide a light solution of a cactus or succulent fertilizer.
+During the growing season (spring through summer), you may wish to provide a light solution for a cactus or succulent fertilizer.
 Do not fertilize during the fall and winter.

 Soil & Transplanting

-The Flapjacks plant does well in a typical coarse succulent potting soil with sharp drainage.
+The Flapjacks plant does well in typical coarse succulent potting soil with sharp drainage.

 Frequent repotting is not recommended.
 Like most succulents, Kalanchoe does well when slightly rootbound.